willcerny/SPS_PythonWorkshop_WQ2022/README.md

 - Arithmetic
 - Variables and Data Types
 - Lists and List Comprehension
-- Functions

 **Week 2 (01/28/21)**:
 - Recap of Previous Week
 - Loops
+- Functions

+**Week 3 (02/04/21)**:
 - Introduction to Packages
 - Numpy and Arrays
+- Checkpoint Activity

-**Week 3 (02/04/21)**:
+**Week 4 (02/11/21)**:
 - Recap of Numpy
 - More Numpy Operations
-- Introduction to plotting with matplotlib

-**Week 4 (02/11/21)**:
-- Recap of Matplotlib
-- More Numpy Operations
-- Introduction to plotting with matplotlib
+- Introduction to matplotlib

 **Week 5 (02/18/21)**:
+- More matplotlib
 - Introduction to Pandas (handling tabular data)
-- More advanced plotting with Matplotlib
-- Linear Regression
-- Introduction to Projects
+- Checkpoint Activity (e.g, by-eye-Fit to Data)

 **Week 6 (02/25/21)**:
 - Introduction to Optimization/Minimization
 - Chi^2 fits
-- Curve Fitting
+- Introduction to Projects

 **Week 7 (02/25/21)**:
 - Project help time